 If that's not enough, Emuna Outreach sponsored emuna-awareness programs for as varied segments of the population as senior-citizens, toddlers and members of the International Noahide community, reaching as varied places as the Noahide community in Singapore and the native Americans of Texas, Tennessee, northern Canada and college campuses all across North America.

 But the job just became too prodigious for one individual to handle.
 So, in July of 2013, Rabbi Brody turned to the Minister of Emuna himself, his beloved teacher and spiritual guide Rabbi Shalom Arush, and asked for help so that the spread of emuna would not stop, Heaven forbid!
 As a result, Breslev Israel and the Chut Shel Chesed Institutions, both under the auspices of Rabbi Arush, have now taken Emuna Outreach under their wing.
 No longer a one-man organization, Emuna Outreach hopes to spread emuna on an even greater scale.

 Rabbi Brody today is exclusively employed by Breslev Israel and his work in Emuna Outreach is completely under the auspices of Rav Arush, Breslev Israel and the Chut Shel Chesed Institutions.

 Your generous support of Emuna Outreach is IRS-recognized and tax deductible.
 Have a look at our scrapbook to see what happens to the money you so generously donate:

 8. Emuna Outreach with the Jerusalem Police

-You can become a partner in helping Breslev Israel spread emuna the world over by clicking on the "Support Emunah Outreach" donation button on the top left-hand toolbar of this site.
+You can become a partner in helping Rav Shalom Arush shlit'a and Emuna Outreach spread emuna the world over by clicking on the "Support Emunah Outreach" donation button on the top right-hand toolbar of this site.
 As Rav Shalom Arush says, there is no greater mitzva.